Toloka/docs/en/guide/concepts/check-performers.md

 Limits are also useful when you need as many different Tolokers as possible.
 For example, to collect data for statistics, run surveys, or pick the best version of a logo.
 Another case is personal descriptions for a [dating service](https://rb.ru/opinion/chat-bot-dataset/).
 If texts are all written by the same person, they are likely to turn out monotonous and boring.

 You can limit the number of tasks in the pool per Toloker or set a limit on daily earnings for your project.
-Use the [Submitted responses](submitted-answers.md) and [Earnings](income.md) rules.
+Use the [Submitted task suite responses](submitted-answers.md) and [Earnings](income.md) rules.

 {% cut "Example" %}